lillae/react-pomodoro-app/README.md

 ## Description:
 - A Pomodoro app created with React.js and Tailwind CSS.
-- Set short and long breaks and duration of the task, you can also set preferences for colors and fonts.
+- Set the duration of the focus time and the short and long breaks.
+You can also customize colors and fonts.

 ## Demo:
 https://upbeat-boyd-cd20f7.netlify.app/